 Protocol and formalities once perpetuated every aspect of the ways of life of a Peranakan, even in its cuisine.
 Some dishes were cooked specifically for certain occasions and having them appear on the dining table otherwise was a big no no. For example, “pongteh” was a dish prepared for semayang abu (ancestral prayers) and not to be confused with “chin“, a very similar dish which was associated with weddings instead.
 The same was with the “kueh culture” for the Peranakans, colour coded to highest levels of specifications, red and yellow for festivities while green and blue were for funerals.
 But over the years as the generations evolved, many converted to Catholicism or “masok Christian” and abandoned these practices, while for others the “reins” faded and eventually disappeared as they became more influenced by Western culture, married out of the baba-nyonya community or simply migrated to a part of the world where Asian culture isn’t a mainstream, let alone the Peranakan way of life.
 As such many aspects of the “adat” and its “rules” became relaxed, with only a handful of puristic Peranakans still stauchly following the very traditional customs to the strictest order and in full regalia.
 Thus, it is not uncommon, to find dishes which were previously cooked for separate occasions appearing on the same dining table nowadays.
 The identity of certain dishes also evolved over time, and one of them is Nyonya Mah Mee, which is sometimes just called Mee Nyonya.

 Nyonya Mah Mee, a signature noodle dish in Peranakan cuisine has its roots in traditional Chinese cooking, being very similar to the style of stir-fried prawn noodles cooked by the Hokkien Chinese.
 This hardly comes as a surprise since the majority of Peranakan Chinese has their ancestral roots from Fujian, China.
 Like “pongteh” and “chap chye“, Nyonya Mah Mee was a dish traditionally cooked for semayang abu, hence giving rise to its other name “Mee Semayang“.
-It was also served to family and friends when they return home after sending off the deceased to the burial grounds on “ari choot sua” (funeral day).
+It was also served to family and friends when they return home after sending off the deceased to the burial grounds on “ari choot sua” (funeral day) which gives rise to its other name “mee tong cheh”, with “tong cheh” actually being an onomatopoeia for the sounds produced by the percussion instruments used during the numerous rituals at the funeral wake and procession.
 In modern context however, it has slowly evolved to become a “festivity dish”, appearing prominently on birthday dining tables, taking over the once customary “Mee Sua Tow” or “Mee Suah Thau” where fine wheat vermicelli known as “mee sua(h)“, literally to mean “string noodles” was symbolically cooked as longevity noodles.
 This was largely frowned upon by the older Peranakans when they see a dish they associated with funerals when they were young appearing on their birthdays!
 “Patang!”, some of them would exclaim I’m sure but over time, this culinary displacement seems to be here to stay and have become a “staple”, with the older folks learning to close one eye and mutter their “koosmangats” quietly so as not to dampen the moods of the ignorant but well-intended.
 Needless to say, it has also made its way into restaurant menus, together with other dishes which were previously cooked for the dead, but now happily enjoyed by the living.

 The ingredients for Nyonya Mah Mee are very similar to those one would find in a typical Asian noodle stir fry except for one ingredient, taucheo.
 It is the use of fermented soya bean paste which lends the dish its assertive taste and sets the flavours of this dish apart from its Chinese counterparts.